bcomnes/class-cache/README.md

 [![npm version][2]][3] [![build status][4]][5]
 [![downloads][8]][9] [![js-standard-style][10]][11]

 Cache a class instance by key.
 Creates a new instance if the key doesn't exist, otherwise returns the cached instance.
 Uses the prototype chain to delegate options.
+Optional LRU garbage collection.
 Built as a general base class for [nanocomponent-cache][ncc].

 ## Usage